 I’ve always liked posts that go into taking care of yourself as a writer, AKA the mental part of writing (which is almost all of it).
-I’ve written quite a few lately – like How I Became More Productive in My Writing and 9 Ways to be More Confident in Your Writing – but I just can’t seem to get enough of ’em.
+I’ve written quite a few lately – like How I Became More Productive in My Writing – but I just can’t seem to get enough of ’em.

 5 Things Healthy Writers DON’T do

-#1: Attempt to write a flawless novel on the first try.
+#1: DON’T attempt to write a flawless novel on the first try.

 Literally no one can do this.
 Literally.
 No one.
 It’s humanly impossible.

-To be absolutely honest: writing a flawless novel in general is humanly impossible.
+To be absolutely honest: writing a flawless novel, even after all the edits, is humanly impossible.
 I know, I know – I can practically hear your cries of protest.
 What about Jane Austen?
 C.S.
 Lewis?
 J.K Rowling?

 Your novel is not, and will not, be perfect.
 It will be brilliant, however, and your readers will absolutely love it.

 Which brings us right to our next point. . . .